July 14, 2022

 The use of new technologies during loading has many benefits:

-- better work organisation and increased efficiency of loading operations;
+- better organization of work and increased efficiency in loading;

 - increased safety for drivers and people working at the ramps;